 Cole crops belong to the mustard (Brassica) family.
 They are descendants of wild cabbages.
-They grow best in cooler temperatures - daytime temperatures below 80°F and nighttime temperatures below 60°F. In milder zones, they grow throughout the winter.
+They grow best in cooler temperatures - daytime temperatures below 80°F and nighttime temperatures above 60°F. In milder zones, they grow throughout the winter.

 Some of the vegetables stemming from this family are cauliflower, Brussel sprouts, broccoli, kale, cabbage, mustard greens and turnips.